nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 	* `scope` is the scopes requested by the client application to be present in the access token.
 All the specified scopes should be configured in the OAuth server while registering the client application
 	*  `redirect_uri` specifies the client application URL to redirect the user after successfully logging in into the OAuth server.
 The redirect URL should be configured in the OAuth server while registering the client under the section "Valid redirect URIs"
 	* `state` is a string passed in the request by client application to the OAuth server.
 OAuth server should respond with this `state` along with authorization code to prove that the response sent corresponds to that request only
 	* `nonce` is a string passed in the request by client application to OAuth server.
+OAuth server should provide this nonce in the id token issued to the client application to prove that the id token corresponds to that request only
+* Both the `state` and `nonce` are used

 ## References